 Our settled areas are surrounded by bushland of World Heritage significance.
 This bushland backdrop underpins our quality of life, and attracts many visitors to our City, with tourism being a mainstay of our local economy.

 Our City population is growing slowly.
-Almost 80,000 people were estimated to live in the Blue Mountains in 2015.
+Almost 80,000 people were estimated to live in the Blue Mountains in 2021.
 Our average annual rate of growth has been well below the growth rate for NSW and Australia.
-Forecasts for growth until 2031 vary from 81,400 residents, under a scenario based on no change from the current growth evidence, to 97,300 residents, in projections prepared by NSW Planning and Environment.

 Who lives in the Blue Mountains changes from west to east.
 In the west, residents are more likely to be retirees.
 In the east residents are more likely to be part of a young family.
-The differences across the City have a big impact on the needs of our residents and required service delivery in the different parts of the Blue Mountains Local Government Area (LGA).
+The differences across the City have a big impact on the demand for services and infrastructure for various age groups, such as childcare, education facilities, employment, and health services in the different parts of the Blue Mountains Local Government Area (LGA).

-We are a helping community with a much higher rate of volunteering (23.4%) than the average for Greater Sydney (15.1%).
-The large number of people working in bushcare to help conserve our World Heritage environment is just one example of how many of us are prepared to volunteer and help out.
+We are a helping community with a much higher rate of volunteering (19.4%) than the average for Greater Sydney (11.6%).
+The large number of people working in Bushcare to help conserve our World Heritage environment is just one example of how many of us are prepared to volunteer and help out.

 We value, enjoy and will enthusiastically lobby and take direct action to protect our natural environment.